Training Fair Models in Federated Learning without Data Privacy Infringement: Experimental Results

-In Figures~\ref{fig:para_anal_nn}(c) and \ref{fig:para_anal_nn}(e), the DGEO represented by the dashed curves are closely following the trends of the corresponding solid curves of absolute federated estimations (AFE).
-This demonstrates that the federated DGEO constraint applied on the training data generalizes well in constraining the DGEO on the testing data, which further means FedFair is highly effective in training fair neural network models.

-However, the federated DGEO constraint may not generalize well when the training data set is too small.
-As shown in Figure~\ref{fig:para_anal_nn}(a), the DGEO curve on the small DRUG data set first drops with the decrease of $\epsilon$, but then becomes large again when $\epsilon$ becomes smaller than 0.075.
-This is because a small $\epsilon$ forces the neural network model to overfit the federated DGEO constraint on the small training data set of DRUG, which reduces the effectiveness of the constraint in controlling the DGEO on the testing data.

-The logistic regression model in Figure~\ref{fig:para_anal_linear}(a) does not overfit the federated constraint on the training data set of DRUG because it has a much lower model complexity than the neural network model.

-Now, let's discuss the accuracy and fairness performances in Figures~\ref{fig:para_anal_nn}(b), \ref{fig:para_anal_nn}(d) and \ref{fig:para_anal_nn}(f).
-Different from the accuracies of the logistic regression models in Figures~\ref{fig:para_anal_linear}(b), ~\ref{fig:para_anal_linear}(d) and ~\ref{fig:para_anal_linear}(f), the accuracies of the neural network models do not always drop with the decrease of $\epsilon$.
+We can see in Figure~\ref{fig:para_anal_acu_fair} that the accuracies of the neural network models do not always drop with the decrease of $\epsilon$.
 This is largely due to the high model complexity and high non-linearity of the neural network models, where a tighter federated DGEO constraint induced by a smaller $\epsilon$ may act as a regularization term to improve the testing accuracies of the neural network models.

-We can also observe in Figure~\ref{fig:para_anal_nn} that a smaller DGEO does not always induce a larger fairness for the neural network models.
+We can also observe that a smaller $\epsilon$ does not always induce a larger fairness for the neural network models.
 This is because the notion of DEO$(f_\theta)$, from which we develop fairness, is not equivalent to DGEO when we use cross-entropy loss to train neural network models~\cite{donini2018empirical}.

-However, this does not affect the practical performance of FedFair very much.
-As demonstrated in Subsection~\ref{sec:fmtp}, the neural network models trained by FedFair always achieve the best harmonic mean performance.